Chrissweir/API-Project-for-Data-Representation-and-Querying/README.md

 ```

 #####List of access points at a given venue
-This will give you a list of access points at a given Venue, including the location of these access points and the name of the venue and its full address.
+This will give you a list of access points at a given Venue, including the location of these access points and the name of the venue.
 ```markdown
 *http://dublinwheelchairaccessguide.ie/venue/[venue]*
 where you replace [venue] with the venue name.